#Raspberry Pi 4B: Real-Time System using Preempt-RT (kernel 4.19.y)

 I also uploaded the compiled and patched kernel to lemariva/RT-Tools-RPi.
 You can follow all these steps and compile the kernel by yourself or you can download the files from the repository and deploy the kernel on your Raspberry Pi 4B.

-This tutorial is the second of a serie of three that evaluate the performance of the Raspberry Pi 4B.
+This tutorial is the second of a series of three that evaluate the performance of the Raspberry Pi 4B.
 This time the performance of the standard and Preempt-RT kernels is evaluated and compared.
 The planned articles are the following:

 - -The first article was about comparing the Raspberry Pi 4B and 3B+: #Raspberry Pi 4B: How much faster is the new CPU?.

-- -The performance of the Raspberry Pi 4B and 3B+ with standard kernel will be compared with and without active cooling.
+- -The performance of the Raspberry Pi 4B and 3B+ with standard kernel

 The tutorial is written in a compact way.
-A full version with more explanations can be found in the previous article: #Raspberry Pi: Real Time System - Preempt-RT Patching Tutorial for Kernel 4.14.y.
+A full version with more explanations can be found in the previous article:#Raspberry Pi: Real Time System - Preempt-RT Patching Tutorial for Kernel 4.14.y.
 If you have any problems, check the

 Tips and Solutionssection of this and the previous article.